iucau/iuca-network/Practice/Labs.md

    date and time info on every connection.

 3. Create a duplicated project dir of the `EchoService`.
+Name it `Chat`.
+Modify the server and the client to send and receive messages to one another.

+3. Create a duplicated project dir of the `EchoService`.
 Modify the server to accept multiple clients.
 Use the official
    Sockets tutorial from Oracle to do that.